-The tram connects Martim Moniz to Campo, on your journey you will see the districts of Graca, Estrella, Baixa, and Alfama.
+The tram connects Martim Moniz to Campo, On your journey you will see the districts of Graca, Estrella, Baixa, and Alfama destinations.
 Riding the tram in Lisbon is an inexpensive way to see all the best sites.
-Try riding the tram early in the day to beat the crowds.
+Try riding the tram early in the day to beat the crowds and save your legs!

 Old town Porto, or Porto Ribeira to the locals, has been Portugal’s biggest port town for over 2000 years.
 Located on the Duoro River you will discover why Porto is called the city of bridges.
-The Dom Luis I is one of Old Town Porto’s main attractions, it was built by the same architect that crafted the Effiel Tower, so you know it’s dreamy.
+The Dom Luis I is one of Old Town Porto’s main attractions, It was built by the same architect that crafted the Effiel Tower, so you know it’s dreamy.
 There is amazing Porto nightlife downtown!

 Walking through the squares and cobblestone streets of Old Town Porto you will be transported back in time.
 Grab a seat at one of the many cafes overlooking the water and enjoy a coffee and a pasteis de nata, it is one of the best things to do in Portugal.
 There are plenty of different places to stay in Porto, you can find some of the best here!

 This region is so beautiful, with its winding routes and rolling hills just the drive-in alone will take your breath away.
 Be sure to plan at least a day hiking in Porto.
 Did you know that Port wine is originally from Porto?
-Porto’s Douro wine region has been growing grapes for over 2000 years making them the oldest documented wine-making region in the world, look out Jesus.
+Porto’s Douro wine region has been growing grapes for over 2000 years making them the oldest documented wine-making region in the world, Look out Jesus.
 This has earned them a UNESCO world heritage badge of Honor.
 Take one of the Porto wine tours, you will not regret it!

 Port table wines are normally sweet red dessert wines, but the Douro region has an epic variety to choose from.
 The dry red of Douro is the best-known table wine, but their whites deserve a seat at the bar.
 This region is divided into 3 mini-regions known as Baixo Corgo, Cima Corgo, and Douro Superior.
 On your majestic drive through the Douro wine region, you will pass many vineyards to choose from.